-G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees): G1 Other: G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x ~ Vee No G4 G4 Do tuition and fees vary by undergraduate instructional Yes No
+G2 Minimum Maximum

+G2 Number of credits per term a student can take for the

+stated full-time tuition

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+G4 Yes No

+G4 Do tuition and fees vary by undergraduate instructional program?

+G4 %

-G4 Yes No Do tuition and fees vary by undergraduate instructional program?
-G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?